How to Debug Websites on on iPhone Safari

 Teams can instantly choose from a range of Android or iOS devices installed with popular browsers like Chrome, Safari, Firefox, and much more.
 Team members also receive upfront access to Devtools of specific browsers for both platforms during live testing.
 This simplifies the debugging process on the desired device by letting users test on any iOS device like iPhone X, iPhone 11 pro, etc.

-The image below gives a glimpse of a BrowserStack Live test session on iPhone XS
+The image below displays a BrowserStack Live test session on iPhone XS:

-As developers and QAs get the flexibility to preview, or inspect elements on any iPhone, debugging on desired iPhones becomes an effortless task.
+As developers and QAs get the flexibility to preview and inspect elements on any iPhone, debugging on those iPhones becomes an effortless task.
 They can also choose to switch between multiple device-browser combinations from the dashboard.

 Also read: How to test mobile applications manually

 UI bugs can range from being annoying to being majorly disruptive for user experience.
 Thorough testing on real devices is the most effective way to discover and deal with these bugs.
 Debugging on iPhones is mandatory for iOS app developers and testers so as to create apps that work perfectly in real user conditions.
 Instead of wondering how to debug iOS apps in Safari, just follow the steps in this article, and start releasing highly functioning web apps on iOS.